Ventricular arrhythmias are a group of rhythm disorders which arise distal to the bundle of His 1.

-The Electrocardiogram shows a rhythm with QRS complexes that have ventricular morphology (similar to Ventricular Tachycardia) but with low rates (between 60 and 110 bpm) and gradual onset and termination that set it apart from Ventricular Tachycardia, which usually starts with a Ventricular Premature Beat.
+The electrocardiogram shows a rhythm with QRS complexes that have ventricular morphology (similar to ventricular tachycardia) but with low rates (between 60 and 110 bpm) and gradual onset and termination that set it apart from ventricular tachycardia, which usually starts with a premature ventricular complex.

 In VT atrial activity is independent of the ventricles, unless a ventriculoatrial conduction is present.

-Remember: All broad QRS complex tachycardia is a Ventricular Tachycardia until proven otherwise.
+Remember: all wide QRS complex tachycardia is a ventricular tachycardia until proven otherwise.

 Its clinical manifestations vary from few symptoms or palpitations to cardiac arrest, and also include syncope, heart failure and cardiogenic shock.

-Torsade de Pointes is a type of Polymorphic VT associated with the presence of Prolonged QTc Interval.
+Torsades de pointes is a type of polymorphic VT associated with the presence of prolonged QT interval.

 Its main cause is coronary artery disease, although it may occur in most heart diseases.
 These include hypertrophic and dilated cardiomyopathy.
 The only effective treatment is electrical defibrillation.

-Remember: Ventricular Fibrillation is a Heart Arrest and its only effective treatment is electrical defibrillation.
+Remember: ventricular fibrillation is a cardiac arrest and its only effective treatment is electrical defibrillation.

 - 1. Surawicz B, Knilans TK.
 Chou’s electrocardiography in clinical practice, 6th ed.
 Philadelphia: Elservier; 2008.